ningrao/notes/css.md

 ## 7 layouts: block, inline, table, positioned, column, flex, grid;

 ## flex(disply:flex/inline-flex): to make content always fill container by growing/shrinking; items with the same dimension in cross-axis;
-- when the content of a flex item overgrows, the item won't shrink since `min-width/height: auto` (its content) by default, change it to `0`
+- when the content of a flex item overgrows, the item won't shrink since `min-width/height: auto` (its content) by default
+  + change it to `0`
+  + overflow: hidden
 - by default, grow is turned off, shrink is on
 - if wrap is enabled, the sizes on cross axis is divided according to their actual size.
 - no effect: column, float/clear, vertical-align, ::first*;